PortableApps64/PortableApps-ForMacOS64/README.md

  then changed into Blink(CM) engine.</td></tr>
 <tr><td><a name="Lnx"></a><b class="b">•</b> Lnx =
  🐐&#xFE0E;GNU-🐧&#xFE0E;Linux = GNU/Linux = GNU/Lnx, though most users
  shorten/call/know it as or “Linux OS” or “Linux”.
 OpenSource (Unix-like) OS, with OpenSource Kernel.
  GNU-OS used/uses (Unix based) GNU tools/utilities developed by Richard Stallman, uses GNU-Kernel (aka GNU/Hurd-Kernel).
 Linux-kernel (aka “Linux”, kLnx, “Freax”) was developed by Linus Torvald based on Unix & MINIX-OS, to replace MINIX-OS.
  MINIX was/is based on Unix (v7) tools/utilies & it uses microkernel.
  MINIX began to use GNU tools/utilies after GNU was released).
- When AT&T filed lawsuit against BSD, users/devs could not get+use new/updated
- BSD/BSD-kernel, & all users/devs realized they needed a “free” OS-&-kernel
+ When AT&T filed lawsuit against BSD, users/devs could not get+use new/updated BSD/BSD-kernel, & all users/devs realized they needed
- without AT&T’s-restrictions, & this “Linux” was build+available exactly/around
+ a “free” OS-&-kernel without AT&T’s-restrictions, & this “Linux”
- that time with “free” GNU-GPL license & tools/utilities, So users/devs ended-up using this “GNU/Linux” instead of BSD, & So “GNU/Linux” became popular.
+ was built+available exactly/around that time with “free” GNU-GPL license & GNU-tools/utilities, So users/devs ended-up using this
+ “GNU/Linux” instead of BSD, & So “GNU/Linux” became popular.
  Various groups & individuals later began to develop/release various distros/OSes based on GNU/Linux or GNU/Hurd (aka GNU/Mach) or GNU/BSD
  etc etc. All of these were/are primarily a derivative of Unix.</td></tr>
 </table>
 <table border="0" width="100%" cellspacing="0" cellpadding="0" align="center" class="PAosx64-70">
 <tr><td border="1" width="100%"><a name="AOS"></a>
- <a name="Andr"></a><b class="b">•</b> AOS = 🤖&#xFE0E; = Andr = Android OS .
+ <a name="Andr"></a><b class="b">•</b> AOS = 🤖&#xFE0E; = Andr =
+ Android OS .
  A (GUI) OS developed by Google LLC (under Alphabet Inc), with members of OHA consortium, & by open-source dev(s)+individual(s).
 Many components are open-source, except these CLOSED-SOURCE components: “Google Play”, “Google Play Services”, etc, etc, etc).
  Andr uses (BSD based) Bionic C-Lib, uses ToyBox (based on older BusyBox) based Unix utilities, mksh, etc. Andr uses modified Linux-kernel.</td></tr>